ecomfe/vue-echarts/README.md

 * `manual-update` (default: `false`)

-  For performance critical scenarios (having a large dataset) we'd better bypass Vue's reactivity system for `options` prop.
-By specifying `manual-update` prop with `true` and not providing `options` prop, the dataset won't be watched any more.
+  For critical performance scenarios (having a large dataset) we'd better bypass Vue's reactivity system for `options` prop.
+By specifying `manual-update` prop with `true` and not providing `options` prop, the dataset won't be watched anymore.
 After doing so, you need to retrieve the component instance with `ref` and manually call `mergeOptions` method to update the chart.

 ### Computed